Degeneration of globally hyperbolic maximal anti-de Sitter structures along rays: Introduction

-outside the zeros of $q_{0}$, monotonically from above. }\\ \\ From this estimate, we deduce several interesting consequences: the entropy of the unique maximal surface embedded in $M_{t}$ strictly decreases to $0$ along the ray (Proposition \ref{prop:entropy_decresce}), and the positive principal curvature of the maximal surface monotonically increases to $1$, outside the zeros of $q_{0}$ (Corollary \ref{cor:monotonia}).
-Together with previous results by Seppi (\cite{seppimaximal}), we deduce also the asymptotic behaviour of the width of the convex core of the family $M_{t}$:\\ \\ {\bf Proposition 4.3.}{\it \ Let $M_{t}$ be the family of GHMC anti-de Sitter manifolds parameterised by $(h,tq_{0}) \in T^{*}\T(S)$.
-Then the width of the convex core tends to $\pi/2$ if $t$ goes to $+\infty$.}\\ \\ Finally, we introduce another interesting quantity: the H\"older exponent of a GHMC anti-de Sitter manifold.
-This is defined as follows: if $M$ corresponds to the couple $(\rho_{l}, \rho_{r}) \in \dT$ in Mess' parameterisation, the H\"older exponent $\alpha(M)$ is the best H\"older exponent of a homeomorphism $\phi:\R\Pp^{1} \rightarrow \R\Pp^{1}$ such that $\rho_{r}(\gamma)\circ \phi=\phi \circ \rho_{l}(\gamma)$ for every $\gamma \in \pi_{1}(S)$.
+outside the zeros of $q_{1}$, monotonically from above. }\\ \\ From this estimate, we deduce several interesting consequences: the critical exponent for the induced metric on the unique maximal surface embedded in $M_{t}$ strictly decreases to $0$ along the ray (Proposition \ref{prop:entropy_decresce}), and the principal curvatures of the maximal surface have also a precise behaviour: \\ \\ {\bf Corollary 3.11.}{ \it \ The positive principal curvature of the maximal surface embedded in $M_{t}$ monotonically increases to $1$, outside the zeros of $q_{1}$ }. \\ \\ Together with previous results by Seppi (\cite{seppimaximal}), we deduce also the asymptotic behaviour of the width of the convex core of the family $M_{t}$:\\ \\ {\bf Proposition 4.3.}{\it \ The width of the convex core of $M_{t}$ tends to $\pi/2$ if $t$ goes to $+\infty$.}\\ \\ Finally, we introduce another interesting quantity: the H\"older exponent of a GHMC anti-de Sitter manifold.
+This is defined as follows: if $M$ corresponds to the pair $(\rho_{l}, \rho_{r}) \in \dT$ in Mess' parameterisation, the H\"older exponent $\alpha(M)$ is the best H\"older exponent of a homeomorphism $\phi:\R\Pp^{1} \rightarrow \R\Pp^{1}$ such that $\rho_{r}(\gamma)\circ \phi=\phi \circ \rho_{l}(\gamma)$ for every $\gamma \in \pi_{1}(S)$.
 In Proposition \ref{prop:formulanuova} we give a geometric interpretation of this quantity: for every $\gamma \in \pi_{1}(S)$, the isometry $\rho(\gamma)=(\rho_{l}(\gamma), \rho_{r}(\gamma))$ leaves two space-like geodesics invariant.
 On each of them $\rho$ acts by translation and the infimum over all $\gamma$ of the ratio between the difference and the sum of the two translation lengths coincides with the H\"older exponent.
-We prove the following:\\ \\ {\bf Theorem 2.7.}{\it \ Let $M_{t}$ be the family of GHMC anti-de Sitter manifolds parameterised by $(h,tq_{0}) \in T^{*}\T(S)$.
-Then $\alpha(M_{t})$ tends to $0$ if $t$ goes to $+\infty$.}\\ \\ It seems more challenging to find precise coarse estimates for these geometric quantities, in terms of functions depending only on the two points in the Teichm\"uller space of $S$ in Mess' parameterisation, like the Weil-Petersson distance, Thurston's asymmetric distance or $L^{p}$-energies, as obtained for the volume of GHMC anti-de Sitter manifolds in \cite{volumeAdS}.
+We prove the following:\\ \\ {\bf Theorem 2.7.}{\it \ Let $M_{t}$ be the family of GHMC anti-de Sitter manifolds parameterised by $(h,tq_{1}) \in T^{*}\T(S)$.
+Then $\alpha(M_{t})$ tends to $0$ if $t$ goes to $+\infty$.}\\ \\ It seems more challenging to find coarse estimates for these geometric quantities, in terms of functions depending only on the two points in the Teichm\"uller space of $S$ in Mess' parameterisation, like the Weil-Petersson distance, Thurston's asymmetric distance or $L^{p}$-energies, as obtained for the volume of GHMC anti-de Sitter manifolds in \cite{volumeAdS}.
 We leave these questions for future work.